Sean Macdonald: Professional career

 Macdonald re-joined the Salties for the 2024 NBL1 North season.
 In 14 games, he averaged 16.29 points, 5.36 rebounds, 6.21 assists and 1.5 steals per game.

 After being elevated to a fully rostered player for the 2024–25 NBL season, Macdonald extended his contract with the JackJumpers on 2 May 2024 for an additional year until the end of 2025–26 season.
 In September 2024, the JackJumpers played in the FIBA Intercontinental Cup.
 During the tournament, Macdonald sustained an ankle injury and was subsequently ruled out for three months.
 He made his season debut for the JackJumpers in mid November, with the team sitting on a 4–8 record.
-He appeared in seven games before a foot injury sustained in round 15 ruled him out for the rest of the regular season.
+He appeared in nine games before a foot injury sustained in round 15 ruled him out for the rest of the regular season.

 Macdonald joined the Canterbury Rams of the New Zealand National Basketball League (NZNBL) for the 2025 season.
 He was named to the NZNBL All-Star Five.

+After missing the entire 2025–26 NBL season with an ACL injury, Macdonald re-signed with the JackJumpers to a one-year deal on 31 March 2026.
+However, during a one on one training session a week later, he twisted his knee and suffered a partial tear in the same ACL.
+He was subsequently ruled out for the first half of the 2026–27 NBL season, and later released by the JackJumpers in mutually agreement on 30 May 2026.

+On 20 July 2026, Macdonald signed a three-year contract with Melbourne United, joining as the team's Nominated Replacement Player (NRP) for the first year of the deal before entering the full roster in the second and third (the third year being a mutual option).
+On 1 September 2026, he was ruled out for the entire 2026–27 season after it was determined that he required a second ACL reconstruction.